CAMERA-BBQS/BCI2000/README.md

 Audio and video are recorded using standard USB connceted microphones and cameras.

 ### Neural Signals (Natus)
 NewYork-Presbyterian / Columbia University Irving Medical Center uses the [Natus](https://natus.com/) system as its primary clinical neurology recording platform.
 To record neural signals from Natus system, BCI2000 provides a Natus SDK that you stream ongoing EEG studies into BCI2000.
-A very detailed instruction can be found [here](https://www.bci2000.org/mediawiki/index.php/Contributions:NatusADC).
+A detailed instruction can be found [here](https://www.bci2000.org/mediawiki/index.php/Contributions:NatusADC).

 "A project named XLDataExportClient reads signals from the device and calls the NatusDataServer's functions to send the signal to the client."